My WordPress Blog

 Employee experience: It refers to the whole journey that each employee has within the firm, from onboarding through leave.
 It encompasses every potential touchpoint, such as an employee’s connection with their team leader, workplace flexibility, or your company’s recycling program.

 Employee engagement: Whereas employee experience refers to an employee’s journey, employee engagement reflects the quality of that journey.
 Engaged employee is dedicated to their work, their coworkers, and their own growth, usually going above and beyond without feeling obligated to do so.
+Organizations can enhance engagement by recognizing employee contributions, such as offering custom awards that align with individual achievements and company values.

 Employee satisfaction: Employee satisfaction, which is sometimes used interchangeably with engagement, is better understood as the emotional component of employee engagement.
 When a person is satisfied with their job, their engagement levels are likely to be high.
 However, satisfaction is only one of the characteristics driving engagement, among others such as wellness and belonging.